WebAssembly/spec/spectec/doc/Language.md

 ```
 syntax admininstr = instr | TRAP | LABEL `{ instr* } admininstr*
 ```
+A definition can extend multiple other types.
+Overlapping cases between them are merged together, and hence only allowed if they are syntactically identical.

 Note that extending a [recursive](#type-recursion) type does not affect its recursive references, that is, SpecTec does not provide "open" recursion.